MargaretKrutikova/mst-react-ts-guide/README.md

 The part I struggled most with is how to connect `react` to `mobx` and start using stores in my components.
 The idea here is that react components need to become "reactive" and start tracking observables from the stores.

+### Why NOT mobx-react

 The most common way to achieve this is by using [mobx-react](https://github.com/mobxjs/mobx-react) which provides `observer` and `inject` functions, where `observer` is wrapped around components to make them react to changes and re-render and`inject` just injects stores into components.
 However, I wouldn't recommend using this library because:

 - when using `observer`, the component loses the ability to use hooks because it gets converted to a class, more explanation can be found [here](https://github.com/mobxjs/mobx-react/issues/594).
 And the docs recommend in the [best practices](https://mobx.js.org/best/pitfalls.html) to use `observer` around as many components as possible, which means hooks can't be used almost anywhere,
 - `inject` function is quite compilcated and doesn't work well with typescript (see [github issue](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230)), requiring all stores to be marked as optional and then using `!` to indicate that they actually exist.

+### mobx-react-lite to the rescue

 Luckily there is another library, [`mobx-react-lite`](https://github.com/mobxjs/mobx-react-lite), which is built with hooks and provides `observer` wrapper.
 One thing worth mentioning, its `observer` doesn't support classes, but there is a dedicated component `Observer` that can be wrapped around components in render.

 It is easy to get confused with this library since it provides a lot of hooks like `useObservable`, `useComputed` etc. that are going to be deprecated according to [the docs](https://github.com/mobxjs/mobx-react-lite#notice-of-deprecation).
-Instead here is a [recommended way](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230)) that we are going to follow:
+Instead here is a [recommended way](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230), that we are going to follow:

 - use `react context` provider to pass down the store(s),
 - access the store using `useContext` hook with a selector, alternatively inject the necessary stores with a custom `useInject` hook based on the `useContext` hook,